the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 };
 ~~~~~~~

-Now try yourself to access the `list` in the List component's function signature by using a parameter.
+Now try yourself to retrieve the `list` from the List component's function signature by using introducing a parameter.
 If you find the solution yourself, congratulations for passing your first information from one component to another.
 If not, the following code snippet shows how it works:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~